Cristen Willer: Career

-As an associate professor of Internal Medicine, Human Genetics, and Computational Medicine and Bioinformatics, Willer was the senior author of two publications in the journal Nature Genetics which found that coding variants explain about 1/3 of the lipid loci in Europeans.
-She also collaborated with her husband Gonçalo Abecasis on several heart disease studies, including on congenital heart defects, aortic aneurysm, atrial fibrillation and blood lipid levels.
+Until 2022, Dr. Willer was a Professor of Internal Medicine, Human Genetics, and Computational Medicine and Bioinformatics, during which time Willer was the senior author of two publications in the journal Nature Genetics which found that coding variants explain about 1/3 of the lipid loci in Europeans.
+She also made new genetic discoveries from several heart disease studies, including on congenital heart defects, aortic aneurysm, atrial fibrillation and blood lipid levels.

+In 2013, Dr. Willer launched a biorepository at the University of Michigan known as the CHIP biobank: the Cardiovascular Health Improvement Project, which focused on consenting and collecting blood samples from patients with aortic aneurysm and other cardiovascular diseases.
 In 2018, Willer launched the Michigan Racial Equality and Community Health (MREACH) program, a biobank "to help drive future genetic research towards studying diseases that disproportionately affect minorities and ensuring that future prevention strategies are optimized for minority individuals."
 She was also appointed to work on the genome-wide association study, a team which identified 111 loci, 80 of them new, for Atrial fibrillation (A-fib).
 As the senior co-author, Willer helped compile a genetic "risk score" in order to prioritize patients at a higher risk for A-fib and discovered that people who develop A-fib early in life carry more of the risk genes than those who develop it later.
 During the COVID-19 pandemic, Willer and her research team identified 76 notable variants with potential, 11 of which were previously unreported, genes as possible future targets to address cardiovascular risk without affecting the liver or causing other metabolic disorders.
 She also continued leading the MREACH program.